ThunderFly-aerospace/docs/avionics/TFSIK02/index.md

 ### Purchasing Information

-The device can be purchased from ThunderFly s.r.o.
-For commercial quotations or special configurations (frequency bands, output power, cryptographic handling), contact us at [sale@thunderfly.cz](mailto:sale@thunderfly.cz).
+For pricing and general ordering information, see [Components Pricing & Ordering](https://docs.thunderfly.cz/avionics/#components-pricing).
+For special configurations (frequency bands, output power, cryptographic handling), contact us directly at [sale@thunderfly.cz](mailto:sale@thunderfly.cz).
 TFSIK02 is developed and manufactured in‑house and is localized in the EU, which allows  hardware configuration and traceable customization required by defense and security‑sensitive users.

 ## Overview